Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 Finishing installation...

-To learn more about installing a collector on Linux, refer to the article Install a Collector on Linux.
+To learn more about installing a collector on Linux, refer to the Install a Collector on Linux.

 Once the collector is installed, it appears under Manage → Collection.